-Unless you’ve done the above, not paying your credit card bills could put you in a worse financial position.
+Unless you've done all of the above, not paying your credit card bills could put you in a worse financial position.
 Find out about these and other considerations.

 When contemplating bankruptcy, the first thing to consider is whether you can afford to pay off your credit cards.
 Why?
-Because if you make enough money to do so, you probably won’t qualify for Chapter 7 bankruptcy.
-If you have a lot of disposable income, the court will likely make you pay some or all of your credit card debt through a Chapter 13 repayment plan.
+Because if you make enough money to do so, you probably won't qualify for Chapter 7 bankruptcy.
+The court requires filers with significant disposable income to pay some or all of your credit card debt through a Chapter 13 repayment plan.
+Plus, a bankruptcy filing will remain on your credit report for seven to ten years.
+So it's best to consider all available options first.

 If you stop making payments on your credit cards, you'll typically begin receiving numerous calls from the credit card company or its agents.
 The more delinquent you are, the more frequent and harassing the calls will become.
 For most people, the constant harassment from debt collectors leads them to consider bankruptcy relief.